jennyvanlinh/Airbnb/README.md

 - Saved as a new CSV file --> Clean_Airbnb_Data.csv

 Step 2: Manipulate the data
-- Used Excel to manipulate the data accordingly so that we can create the charts and graphs
+- Used Excel to manipulate the data in Clean_Airbnb_Data.csv accordingly so that we can create the charts and graphs
   - General Information --> Aggregated_Airbnb_Quantitative_Values.csv
   - Construction year --> Aggregated_Airbnb_Construction_Year.csv
   - Host verification --> Aggregated_Airbnb_Host_Verification.csv